shambhavi28012000/shambhavi28012000/README.md

 ### Glad to see you here 😄
-I'm a 3rd year student pursuing Bachelor's in Computer Science 🎓 from Kalinga Institute Of Industrial Technology 🏛. .
-Apart from that I am interested in graphic designing✨.
+I'm a 3rd year student pursuing Bachelor's in Computer Science 🎓 from Kalinga Institute Of Industrial Technology 🏛.Apart from that I am interested in graphic designing✨.
 I'm currently into Web Designing 💻🕸️

 ### Talking About Personal Stuffs